The Master in Fashion Design is a star program, fulfilling the dream of entering the world of fashion and handing out the keys of its main language.

-This master course perfectly integrates the two words contained in its title, Fashion and Design, into the teaching areas.
-The first area is based on research; a full immersion to acquire cultural and technical skills, while the second is practice-driven and aims to realize and present an impressive capsule collection.
+This program perfectly integrates the words contained in its title, Fashion and Design, into two main areas.
+The first area is based on research —a full immersion to acquire cultural and technical skills— while the second is practice-driven and aims to realize and present an impressive capsule collection.

-Fashion Design is run by teachers from the industry and special guests, grants unlimited access to the Design Lab, Computer Labs, and the immense library, and includes a starting toolkit, a field trip to Milan Fashion Week, and internship opportunities.
-The two main projects of the course are of a quality to present as a personal portfolio, where the first develops from research to figurines, and the second from figurines to a capsule collection— can be presented as a high-quality personal portfolio.
+This intensive specialization program is run by teachers from the industry and special guests, granting unlimited access to the Design Lab, computer labs and the immense library.
+It also includes a starting toolkit, a field trip to Milan Fashion Week and internship opportunities.
+The two main projects —the first involving the research of figurines and the second transforming those figurines into a capsule collection— can be presented as a high-quality personal portfolio.